 Dryden was also a dramatist.
 He started his career as a dramatist with Wild Gallant.
 He has written many heroic plays as well like:

 He was one of the greatest literary figures in the area of essays.
 He has written personal essays.
-His essays lengths were small and were based on moral subjects.
-He used to give a personal touch in his work and that was the main charm which attracted the readers during that time period.
+His essay’s lengths were small and were based on moral subjects.
+He used to give a personal touch in his work and that was the main charm that attracted the readers during that time period.
 Popular work of Cowley:

 - On myself

 - The essays

 He was a famous name amongst the religious writers.
 His writing style and personality were highly influenced by the bible.
 His most popular writing are:

 - Grace abounding: It is a spiritual autobiography on Puritans written by John Bunyan.
 The autobiography has various biblical references.

 - The life and death of Mr. Badman: The book is about society and man who is dead.
 The book was a commentary over the societal sins and redemptions.